 When I first moved to San Francisco, I couldn’t wait to explore.
 But I also knew I would be really busy with work for awhile.
 I was head down, working on our product launch in October and beginning of November.
 I was having a hard time adjusting so I went home to spend a few weeks with my family and Dan around Thanksgiving.
 And then Dan came out to help me get settled the month of December.
 We had a bit of time to explore, but we were both working during that time.
 And then I spent most of January traveling in Australia and New Zealand.
 Upon my return I had work trips in Tahoe, LA, Austin, New York and DC.
 It’s been busy, but a lot of learning and a good bit of fun.

 Before I knew it, I looked up and realized it had been 6 months since I moved to San Francisco!
+It only seemed like 2 minutes since I was looking round some oakland apartments and cheap rental houses in the area.
+Time has passed so quickly!
 That realization helped kick my butt into gear and I’ve prioritized exploring this awesome city.

 So far it’s been a constant tour of parks… The Panhandle, Golden Gate Park, Bernal Heights, Buena Vista.
 And beaches… Mile Rock Beach, Ocean Beach, Baker Beach, Stinson, Bolinas.